 Check the Defend Conference event schedule to see the topics, times, and locations for the Ethics Breakout Sessions.
-Any breakout session taught by Dr. Riley will count towards the Christian Ethics course and must be either attended or listened to via MP3 in order to get full credit for conference participation.
+Any breakout session taught by Dr. Lemke will count towards the Christian Ethics course and must be either attended or listened to via recording to get full credit for conference participation.
+Dr. Lemke will suggest other sessions addressing Ethics.